Cirrius Weather App

 Project

-These facets are discussed in greater detail below.
+These facets are discussed in greater detail in the sections below.

 Variables